ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf/windowsperf_cheatsheet.md

 ## WindowsPerf cheat sheet (SPE Examples)

+Use Arm SPE optional extension to sample on core no. 1 process `python_d.exe`.
+SPE filter `load_filter` / `ld` enables collection of load sampled operations, including atomic operations that return a value to a register.

-Double-dash operator can be used with SPE as well:
+Note: Double-dash operator `--` can be used with SPE as well to launch the process.

 ```command
 wperf record -e arm_spe_0/ld=1/ -c 1 -– python_d.exe -c 10**10**100
 ```

-Above command can be replaces below two commands:
+Above command can be replaces by below two commands:

 ```command
 start /affinity 2 python_d.exe -c 10**10**100